Why is my upholstery buildup

 1. 1

-Use the upholstery attachment on your vacuum cleaner to gently remove surface dirt and debris from your furniture.
+Use the upholstery attachment on your vacuum to regularly remove loose dirt and debris from the surface of your furniture.

 2. 2